22 things graduates wish they had known as freshers

 Make sure you get cracking with work experience as early on as possible.
 You'll have less time in your final year when you've got the dreaded dissertation to deal with.

-4. Avoid spending all night studying
+Avoid spending all night studying

 No matter what bragging rights you can earn for doing an essay in one long, horrible night, there's no reason you should ever be staring at a Word doc at 5am.

-Not only is it the complete opposite of fun, but it's going to make it so much harder for you to get a first class degree.
+Not only is it the complete opposite of fun, but it's going to make it so much harder for you to get a first-class degree.

 We do have a guide on how to write an essay quickly if you've only got a few hours before your deadline, but please only use this in emergencies.
 Don't put yourself through the pain.

-And for help with referencing and sourcing, have a look at these useful student websites.
+For help with referencing and sourcing, have a look at these useful student websites.

-5. Stay on good terms with your housemates
+Stay on good terms with your housemates

 If your flatmates are being difficult, you could think about setting up a cleaning rota or bringing everyone together to discuss it over a cuppa.
 Just make sure you don't let it escalate, as you'll regret losing friendships over a bit of washing up.

-6. Think about what you want to do after university
+Think about what you want to do after university

 Having an end goal in sight will help a lot on days when you're lacking motivation and drive as a student.
 It reminds you that the hard work really is worth it.

-Whether it's setting up your own business, taking a gap year or doing an internship, it makes a difference to see the bigger picture.
+Whether setting up your own business, taking a gap year or doing an internship, it makes a difference to see the bigger picture.

-7. Allow your career plans to change
+Allow your career plans to change

 Over the course of your degree, it's natural for your goals to change a fair bit.
 Three years is a long time!